-You can also enable access to the statistics via JMX.
-Setting the property hibernate.search.jmx\enabled will automatically register the StatisticsInfoMBean.
-Depending on your the configuration the IndexControlMBean and IndexingProgressMonitorMBean will also be registered.
-In case you are having more than one JMX enabled Hibernate Search instance running within a single JVM, you should also set hibernate.search.jmx\bean\suffix to a different value for each of the instances.
+statistics You can enable the via JMX. also access to Setting hibernate.search.jmx_enabled will automatically register the StatisticsInfoMBean. configuration Depending on vour the the IndexControlMBean IndexingProgressMonitorMBean will also be registered.
+In case you are having more than one JMX enabled Hibernate Search instance running within a single JVM, you should also set hibernate.search.jmx_bean_suffix to a different value for each of the instances.
 The specified suffix will be used to distinguish between the different MBean instances.
 Let's have a closer look at the mentioned MBeans.